J0ryn/social_networks_in_books/README.md

 This repo is very much **work in progress**

-All codes were designed to be run in a google environment, with the notebooks being run in google colab.
+All codes were designed to be run in a google environment, with the notebooks being run in google colab and using google drive as data storage.
 Keep that in mind.
 ## Network creation
 *pass*